capac/ml-zoomcamp/2023/homework/capstone-1/README.md

         * `python` version 3.9.18.

 4. `predict-test.py`
     * Testing the model locally on the Docker container with Python 3.9.18 and Scikit-Learn 1.2.2, using two patient records, one with an adverse death outcome and one without.
+Requires docker running in the background.
+The Docker command is: `docker run -it --rm -p 9696:9696 capstone-project-1`.

 5. `predict-cloud.py`
     * Testing the same model as above, remotely hosted on [Render](https://render.com/) on the Docker container with the same configuration, using the same two patient records, one with an adverse death outcome and one without.
     * Commands to push Docker container remotely:
         * Login in with Docker credentials from Terminal: `docker login`
-        * `docker tag project-midterm capac/projects`
+        * `docker tag capstone-project-1 capac/projects`
         * `docker push capac/projects`
     * Running the file locally with `python predict-cloud.py` will trigger the model and produce a result.
 You may need to wait for several seconds for the outcome to appear, since Render needs to spin up the container if it's inactive.
     * The image below gives an idea of the output for the remote Docker container with the model: